tentou-tech/services/crates/solvers-private-lp/README.md

-# `solvers-private-lp` - CoW Protocol Solver Template
+# `solvers-private-lp` - Nyne Protocol Solver Template

-This crate serves as a foundational template for building custom CoW Protocol solvers that leverage private liquidity sources.
-It's designed to provide a clear starting point for developers looking to integrate their own trading strategies and external liquidity providers with the CoW Protocol ecosystem.
+This crate serves as a foundational template for building custom Nyne Protocol solvers that leverage private liquidity sources.
+It's designed to provide a clear starting point for developers looking to integrate their own trading strategies and external liquidity providers with the Nyne Protocol ecosystem.

 ## Table of Contents